 Properties of a System:

-Extensive properties: These are properties that are dependent on the size of the system, for example, number of moles, volume, mass, entropy, free energy, enthalpy, heat capacity, internal energy, etc. They are additive in nature.
-The specific properties are per unit mass extensive properties, for example, specific mass, specific energy, specific volume, etc.
+Extensive properties: These are properties that are dependent on the size of the system.
+For example, the number of moles, volume, mass, entropy, free energy, enthalpy, heat capacity, internal energy, etc. They are additive in nature.
+The specific properties are per unit mass extensive properties.
+For example, specific mass, specific energy, specific volume, etc.